dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication-authorization/svcacc-rbac/README.md

 * 🟥 ***Disadvantage:***

-Though it is a secur way to access the kubernezes cluster, but it has a biggest disadvantage that the certificates isssued by the cluster cannot be revoked.
+Though it is a secure way to access the kubernezes cluster, but it has a biggest disadvantage that the certificates isssued by the cluster cannot be ***revoked***.
 In other words, if this issued certificate gets stolen, it will still remain active until it expires by its expiry date or unless the adminsitrator replaces the entire CA in the cluster.

 * 🟩 ***Suitable solution to reduce risk:***